marmelroy/Interpolate/README.md

 ## Usage

-The main idea at the centre of Interpolate is - all animation is interpolation between values over time.
+The :key: idea  of Interpolate is -
+**all animation is the interpolation of values over time.**

 To use Interpolate: